joshgerdes/jekyll-uno/_posts/2023-11-22-Azure-Image-Builder-Build-Pipeline-with-Azure-DevOps.md

 ## Bicep Configuration

-You can modify the Bicep, according to your own environment, items in the 'main.bicep' file you may wannt to change *(that I didn't turn into a variable)* are:
+You can modify the Bicep according to your own environment; items in the 'main.bicep' file you may want to change *(that I didn't turn into a variable)* are:

 * Compute Gallery Name
 * Compute Gallery image name
-* Paired region, that the image template will be replicated to.
+* Paired region that the image template will be replicated to.
 This is set to the same region as my source.
 * Name of the User Assigned Managed Identity

 > To reduce build time, the build VM size I am using is custom: Standard_D4ds_v5.
-If you remove this, it will default to the Standard_D2ds_v4 size, as you only pay for the time that the VM is building and sysprepping, I found the extra cores were useful.
+If you remove this, it will default to the Standard_D2ds_v4 size, as you only pay for the time that the VM is building and sys prepping; I found the extra cores were useful.

-I seperated the Image Template [customization](https://learn.microsoft.com/azure/virtual-machines/linux/image-builder-json?tabs=json%2Cazure-powershell&WT.mc_id=AZ-MVP-5004796#properties-customize) components, into its own Bicep module, that gets called into the main variable, I intend the customizations.bicep to be seperate from the Azure Image Builder infrastructure components, to reduce impact or data loss, and make it easier for a first timer to customize the image seperately, allowing you to easily revert any changes to the image build itself.
+I separated the Image Template [customization](https://learn.microsoft.com/azure/virtual-machines/linux/image-builder-json?tabs=json%2Cazure-powershell&WT.mc_id=AZ-MVP-5004796#properties-customize) components, into its own Bicep module, that gets called into the main variable, I intend the customizations.bicep to be separate from the Azure Image Builder infrastructure components, to reduce impact or data loss, and make it easier for a first timer to customize the image separately, allowing you to easily revert any changes to the image build itself.

-You may also want to test [Image Optimization](https://learn.microsoft.com/en-us/azure/virtual-machines/vm-boot-optimization?WT.mc_id=AZ-MVP-5004796), I have this enabled, however it does add time to the image build process, but could improve your Virtual Machine creation time, could be useful to use in conjunction with a service, like Azure Virtual Desktop.
+You may also want to test [Image Optimization](https://learn.microsoft.com/en-us/azure/virtual-machines/vm-boot-optimization?WT.mc_id=AZ-MVP-5004796); I have this enabled; however it does add time to the image build process, but could improve your Virtual Machine creation time, could be useful to use in conjunction with a service, like Azure Virtual Desktop.

-> This is the main file, you will want to start modifying for your own image customization, I recommend starting small *(ie create a folder)*, then adding the apps and customisations one after the other.
+> This is the main file you will want to start modifying for your own image customization; I recommend starting small *(i.e. create a folder)*, then adding the apps and customisations one after the other.

 As part of the image build I am: